 The following attachments are stored in the FX Projects Repository to serve as supporting documentation for the T-8: Enterprise Data Security Plan. (i.e., FX Hub > Standards & Plans > Category: Technology).
-NOTE: These attachments will be provided to the awarded Vendor after contract execution.

 ATTACHMENT A - SYSTEM SECURITY LEVELS

 Attachment A - describes the system security levels for the information and information systems that support the operations and assets of CMS.